cys10107/HeightenedCause/README.md

 ## How to play

-  in the bin folder, execute GameTest_debug.exe
+  In the bin folder, execute GameTest_debug.exe

 ### Controls